 - More than ¾ of people want to see more EV charging points on the network

 We have conducted parking and pedestrian surveys in the area, along with a feasibility study to help inform decisions on the location for, and design of, the Woolston Travel Hub.
-We are currently developing the detailed designs and are aiming to begin construction in late 2023.
+We are currently developing the detailed designs and will publish an update in Summer 2023, with construction taking place in 2023/24.